Battle of Mount Li: Background

-According to the Shiji, King You of Zhou assumed the throne at a very young age.
-He was married to the daughter of the Marquess of Shen, a Zhou vassal, and they had a son named Yijiu.
+According to Shiji, King You of Zhou assumed the throne at a very young age.
+He was married to the daughter of the Marquess of Shen, a Zhou vassal state in charge of dealing with the Xirong, and they had a son named Yijiu.
 King You was given a new concubine named Bao Si by one of his officers' son in return for his father's release from prison.
 Bao Si was extremely beautiful and King You favoured her over the queen, which caused major grievances within the court.
 Later, Bao Si gave birth to a boy called Bofu.
 King You ultimately deposed his wife and Yijiu in favor of Bao Si and Bofu.

 King You was concerned that Bao Si rarely smiled.
 She showed little interest in music, drink, or anything else.
 He was in such a state of despair that he summoned all of the court officials and offered a reward of one thousand pieces of gold to anyone who could make the queen laugh.
 A corrupt officer suggested using the beacon towers of Mount Li to call the armies of the eastern vassal states.
 King You liked the idea and brought Bao Si in his chariot to the top of the mountain.
 The beacons were lit and the vassal states sent their armies in a hurry to the capital, where they met in great numbers.
 (Note: Fire beacons had not yet been invented in China at this point in time.)
 Messengers were sent to inform them there was in fact no danger.
 Bao Si was seen laughing as the armies left the mountain foothills in confusion.
 The king liked it so much that he repeated the ruse many times.
 One day, however, the Marquess of Shen launched an attack on Zhou, and none of the eastern vassals sent troops to assist the king, culminating in the defeat at Mount Li.

 Later historians argued whether the fall of the Western Zhou was caused primarily by Bao Si's machinations, or King You's inability to listen to sound advice and his murder of loyal officials.
 Recent analysis conducted by Taniguchi Yoshisuke and Jae-hoon Shim look instead at factional divisions within the Zhou court as the reason for its collapse.
 Continuing this, Li Feng has argued that the origin of the conflict lay in King You's desire to centralize his own power.
-After forcing senior ministers from his father's reign into retirement, King You further sought to assert his authority by installing a new wife and heir, forcing Yijiu and his mother back to Shen.
+After forcing senior ministers from his father's reign into retirement, King You further sought to assert his authority by installing a new wife and heir, forcing Yijiu and his mother to move back to Shen.
 Later, The king sent an army to Shen to demand that the marquess hand over his daughter and grandson.
 He refused, called upon his allies of Zeng and the Quanrong, defeated the royal army, and marched on Haojing.